 Cruzvillegas also directed the museum staff to invite groups, artists, and communities that were particularly unique to Austin and that would stage activations that he wanted to invoke “warmth, ease, and necessity.”
-He personally invited artist colleagues from Mexico to come to Austin to create activations for the days following the opening, and at several times through the course of the exhibit.
+He personally invited a few artist colleagues from Mexico to Austin to create activations for a few days following the opening, and at several times through the course of the exhibit.

 During the exhibition’s installation, Cruzvillegas drew a number of images that are part of his ongoing series “Nuestra imagen actual,” or “Our current image” — sweeping line drawings, some quite large, of cartoon-like primates.
 On the wall of a first floor restroom, Cruzvillegas drew a nude male figure, its face in a funny simian scowl.
-Out in the gallery, Cruzvillegas also scrawled his ode to Austin, “Keep it weird” — the title a reference to the now-cliché slogan for the city.
+On one gallery wall Cruzvillegas also scrawled his ode to Austin, “Keep it weird” — the title a reference to the now-cliché slogan for the city.

 One of the few installations that stays in place is a reading table of sorts over which hangs a constellation of books, the volumes dangled by their spines from the ceiling at various heights.
 Hanging awkwardly as they do, the books are impossible to hold open and read for any significant length of time.
 They seem more a roster of carefully curated titles intended to impress: “Professionals of Hope: The Selected Writings of Subcomandante Marcos,” “The Book of Chuang Tzu,” and “Antonin Artaud: Selected Writings” edited by Susan Sontag, among others.

-And in any case the chairs — while funky and fun constructions — are too uncomfortable for prolonged sitting.
+And in any case while the chairs are funky and fun constructions, they’re too uncomfortable for prolonged sitting.

 Like everything Cruzvillegas presents in “Hi, how are you Gonzo?” there’s nothing authentic about the reading table.
 It’s not a functional site for the public to sit and to read, nor does it even feel like a sincere gesture to share information.
 Instead it’s a simulacrum, a superficial version of the thing itself.

 You pass by the table and perhaps you flip through the books.
-Or maybe you try out one of the chairs to feel what it’s like to sit in — for a moment.
+Maybe for a moment you try out one of the chairs.
 And then you leave.